BCDevOps/openshift-components/cicd/jenkins-basic/example/openshift/README.md

-# Manually build/deploy usin oc
+# Manually build/deploy using oc